 - Stir in a big handful of spinach and a large squeeze of lemon juice!
 Then, fold in the cooked pasta and a bit of the starchy pasta water.

 - Finish it all with feta, capers, and a sprinkle of red pepper flakes.
 For a vegan option, add pesto instead of the cheese.

 Like most simple recipes, this summer squash pasta is easy to vary according to your tastes or what you have on hand.
 Here are a few ideas to change it up:

-Rosemary isn’t super summery, but it’s what I had (my basil didn’t last through the heat).
-If you’ve been more successful with your herb-growing, feel free to switch it up.
+- Switch the herb.
+Rosemary isn’t super summery, but it’s what I had on hand, and its flavor contrasts the lemon nicely.
+If you’ve been more successful with your herb-growing, feel free to switch it up – thyme, basil, or mint would all be great.
 If you use leafy herbs, just be sure to add them closer to the end so they stay fresh and bright.

 - 3 small summer squash (or 2 medium)

 - 1 tablespoon extra-virgin olive oil, more for drizzling

 - 1 garlic clove, minced

 - 1 teaspoon finely chopped rosemary